 Another idea I came up with was homemade Chipotle-style burrito bowls, using ingredients I just had on hand in my pantry and fridge.
 The nice thing about this recipe is you can customize it and add or subtract ingredients based on what you have, just like you can at the restaurant.
 If you prefer burritos over burrito bowls, assemble all of our ingredients in a tortilla and turn it into a burrito.
 Whichever way your prefer, they are very easy to make and they even keep well in the fridge as leftovers.
 I oftentimes make up a large batch and eat these for lunches throughout the week.

 The first thing you need to do is cook the rice.
 You can use brown or white, whatever you prefer; I’ve actually even used quinoa in this recipe and it was just as delicious.
-Thanks to Summer Tomato’s tip on cooking and freezing rice, I’ve learned not only how to make great rice, but how to save myself a lot of time.
+I love using my rice cooker, but if you don’t own one, check out Summer Tomato’s tip on cooking and freezing rice.

 Once you have cooked rice, I like to season it a little with salt and pepper, and sometimes I add in lime juice and cilantro.
 Add the rice it to your bowls.